by Pat Cocuzza

 God uses her position for his purpose.

 How can we relate to Esther’s story from 2400 years ago to our lives today?
-God used a young, orphan Jewish beautiful girl to change the world.
+God used a young Jewish girl with beauty to change the world.
 She grew up without a mother.
 She grew up without her father.

 Think about who you are and your upbringing; were you raised by a single parent, or a guardian?
 Were you adopted, like Esther?
 Were your parents divorced?
 Does your birth order make you the way you are?
 What is your age now, your race, where you grew up?
 What were your experiences?
 What were your circumstances?